 While visiting a school in Mexico City during a business trip in 2000, Wall Street executive Luanne Zurlo learned about the lack of quality education available for most Latin American children.
-She then spent two months visiting schools serving needy children in the region, and returned determined to make a difference.
-She left Goldman Sachs and a successful nine-year career on Wall Street to start World Education & Development Fund, Worldfund, in December 2002.
+She then spent two months visiting schools and serving needy children in the region, and returned determined to make a difference.
+She left Goldman Sachs and a successful nine-year career on Wall Street to start Educando (founded as World Education & Development Fund – Worldfund), in December 2002.

 Her firm convictions about education kept her going.
 Her grandparents – European immigrants with only a sixth grade education – earned their GEDs as octogenarians, the same year Luanne graduated from Dartmouth College.
 Luanne also has degrees from Johns Hopkins School of Advanced International Studies, and Columbia Business School.
 But in between, she taught for a year in an impoverished town in northern Spain, an eye-opening experience.

 Soon, her investment and passion paid off.
-Worldfund built a committed board of top executives and attracted sponsorship from major corporations and individuals in the U.S. and Latin America.
-In 2007 one of Worldfund’s programs, the Inter-American Partnership for Education, became a Clinton Global Initiative.
-In 2011 Worldfund was honored internationally when Luanne received the Latin Trade Humanitarian of the Year Award.
+Educando built a committed board of top executives and attracted sponsorship from major corporations and individuals in the U.S. and Latin America.
+In 2007 one of Educando’s programs, the Inter-American Partnership for Education (IAPE), became a Clinton Global Initiative.
+In 2011 Educando was honored internationally when Luanne received the Latin Trade Humanitarian of the Year Award.

 Luanne might have felt burned-out after an intense nine years on Wall Street, yet she credits the experience with equipping her with the skills needed to manage and run a growing non-profit with an ambitious mission.
 In addition, she has become a go-to expert in the field of international education, and teaches a graduate seminar on Education in Developing Countries at Catholic University.
 “The work of education reform is extraordinarily challenging,” Luanne said.
 “But it’s all worth it when you see the teachers responding to the training and the students coming alive in class.
 I know we are making a difference.”